Bi-Coloured-Python-Rock-Snake/creature/README.md

 async
 django database [backend](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend) using it.

-The same approach is used by sqlalchemy to provide its async features, however, this library is more advanced in terms of features as it **provides support for REPL, context managers, iterators, context vars**.
+The same approach is used by sqlalchemy to provide its async features.
+However, this library is more advanced in terms of features as it **provides support for REPL, context managers, iterators, context vars**.